-PeopleCheck can ship drug screening kits directly to you, or we offer on-site as well as in-house testing in our office.
-We provide five, ten, and thirteen panel tests.
-Most of our clients utilize the standard five-panel kit which tests for marijuana, cocaine, opiates, amphetamines and methamphetamine.
+PeopleCheck can ship drug screening kits directly to you, or we offer on-site as well as coordinating testing throughout the U.S. Most of our clients utilize the standard five or ten panel kits.
+The five-panel tests for marijuana, cocaine, opiates, amphetamines and methamphetamine.

 To get the most accurate results, we encourage employers to ensure the job applicant gives the urine sample within a specific amount of time.